New Users’ Information

 THE POST ITSELF

-Person A’s comment is set to the left margin (a level one comment)
+Person A’s comment is set to the left margin (a level 1 comment)

-Person B comments on A’s (a level two comment)
+Person B comments on A’s (a level 2 comment)

-_______Person C comments on B’s comment (a level three comment)
+Person C comments on B’s comment (a level 3 comment)

-There is no ‘reply’ option after a level three comment.
+There is no *reply* button below a level three comment.

-1. You can email the comment to Barb or Jeff C telling us which post you want it added to.
-So if I (Barb) add your comment on that post, it will appear with my gravatar (my photo) but I will say, “This comment was sent to me privately and I’m submitting it here on behalf of the commenter who wished to remain anonymous.”
-Some of our readers have done that when commenting on sexual abuse matters because they didn’t want their normal gravatar to be linked to such a personal disclosure.
+Also, if you want a comment without even your symmetrical coloured box showing on that comment, you can email what you want to say to me (Barbara) and tell me which post you want your comment placed on.
+I will publish the comment under her gravatar and will say, “This comment was sent to me privately and I’m submitting it here on behalf of the commenter who wished to remain anonymous.”
+Some of our readers have done this when commenting on sexual abuse matters because they didn’t want their normal gravatar to be associated with such a personal disclosure.